Oneo64/Starlattice/Technology/ModulesAndAddons.md

 ## Power Armour Modules
 ### Power modules
 #### Portable Crystal Reactor
-A small reactor made of an unstable crystal.
-This works the same way a Crystal Core Reactor works, but on a smaller scale.
+This works the same way a crystal core reactor works, but on a smaller scale.

 ### Defensive modules
 #### Advanced Point Laser Defense